stephenb/simpleconfig/README.md

 	Config Map: map[setting1:Hello setting2:World]

-With "-another-setting=Josh" specified in the CLI flags:
+With "-setting2=Josh" specified in the CLI flags:

 	Config Map: map[setting1:Hello setting2:Josh]

+Once the Config is parsed, config.Map can be used just like a normal Go map.
+Note that the Config.Map has type "map[string]interface{}", which means you will need to use type assertion when using setting values.

 Also, a basic usage explanation will be shown if you pass the "-h" CLI flag.
 This can be customized by re-implementing the Config's Usage function, similar to how